zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 ## 2.1 — The Primacy of Two

 All collective resonance begins with two.
 The dyad is the simplest collective structure, and therefore the most revealing.
-What we learn about dyadic resonance applies—with appropriate modification—to all larger scales.
+What we learn about dyadic resonance applies, with appropriate modification, to all larger scales.

 The dyad has unique properties:
 - Total mutual exposure (no hiding behind group)